 1. People who have been watching/recording live TV programmes without a valid TV licence:

 If you fall into this category then you have been committing an offence under s.
 363 of the Communications Act 2003.
 Unpalatable as it may be the best course of action is to plead guilty at the earliest opportunity.
-If you do this the court is duty bound to offer you a more lenient penalty, which will probably a modest fine around the £100 mark.
+If you do this the court is duty bound to offer you a more lenient penalty, which will probably be a modest fine around the £100 mark.

 Sometimes a TV Licensing visiting officer accepts licence fee payment from an evader and says "don't worry, because you've paid you'll not be prosecuted".
 That is not the case.
 TV Licensing visiting officers are under strict instructions to accept any payment on the understanding it does not prejudice any future criminal proceedings.
 That means just because you have been caught and paid up you could still be prosecuted, despite any reassuring words to the contrary by a visiting officer.